The ADNeT Clinical Quality Registry

-The project objective aims to develop a set of Clinical Quality Indicators (CQIs) that are based on evidence, the individual’s experience and clinician perspective to judge and assess quality of diagnosis and care for people with dementia and mild cognitive impairment.
-We believe these are essential in improving quality of life of in this population.
+The project objective aims to develop a set of Clinical Quality Indicators (CQIs) based on evidence, the individual’s experience and clinician perspective to judge and assess quality of diagnosis and care for people with dementia and mild cognitive impairment.
+We believe these are essential in improving quality of life in this population.

 To benchmark clinical care, CQRs require systematic measurement of defined outcomes at predefined intervals and capacity to report back information to participating clinical units.
 Quality of clinical care can be measured by assessing the components of healthcare (process, structure and outcome) and determining performance amongst various dimensions of quality.

 In addition to the proposed CQIs, the pilot dementia registry study will build a minimum data set (MDS) around the CQIs.
 A scoping study has also been undertaken to consider information to be collected from carers about their experience of supporting people with dementia.
 Models to include patient experience and quality of life are also being developed.

 A draft set of CQIs and MDS has been developed following a review process of national and international guidelines as well as expert opinion from the Pilot Dementia Registry Working Group and ADNeT CQR Steering Committee.
 These are currently being reviewed by key stakeholders.
 Once the tools are finalised a small number of participating memory clinics will be invited to test and pilot data collection.